drapergem/draper/README.md

 ...to create the `ArticleDecorator`.

+Generated decorators will inherit from `Draper::Decorator` unless an `ApplicationDecorator` exists.

 ### Accessing Helpers

 Normal Rails helpers are still useful for lots of tasks.
 Both Rails' provided